coderofsalvation/timetrack.bash/README.md

     $ timetrack show
     date      time      description                 type                client
     --------
-    15/04/15  12:33:27  git / svn                   version management  company foo
+    15/04/15  12:33:27  git / svn                   version management  internal
+    15/04/15  12:33:27  opensource work / research  opensource tooling  internal
     15/04/15  15:33:28  working on engine v2        development         company Y

-The csvfiles are produced as ~/.timetrack-mm-yyyy.csv Check it out, it will probably look something like this:

-    $ cat ~/.timetrack-*.csv
-    15/04/15,12:33:27,"git / svn","version management","company foo","git add foo"
-    15/04/15,15:33:28,"working on engine v2","development","company Y","vi Engine.cs"
+This is just a pretty printed version of the generated csvfiles at ~/.timetrack-mm-yyyy.csv

 ## What happened over there?

 Timetrack scans your recent bash history, and it found a match ('git push' e.g.).
 In such case it will push it to the csv and call the BashHooks (see below).

+Also appending a keyword as comment (`# opensource`) will trigger an entry in the log.
+This can be handy to indicate the switch to another project (contextswitching e.g.).

 Got it?
 Now lets get this baby always running in the background